Construction contract: Subcontract agreement

-Unit Cost Contract
+Unit cost contract

-This contract is based on units put in place rather than a single price.
-The payment is calculated at a specific rate for each item such as cubic yard for concrete times quantity put in place.
-“The contractor quotes an owner a price for a particular task or scope of work, though at the time of contracting the parties may not know the actual number of the units of work to be completed.”
-Consequently, the owner does not have an exact final price till the project is finished.
-This type of contract is normally utilized where the quantity of work cannot be established such as civil engineering construction projects where excavation of soil and rock are involved.
+A unit cost contract or unit price contract is based on the units put in place rather than a single price.
+Payments are calculated at a specific rate for each item such as per cubic yard for concrete times quantity put in place.
+"The contractor quotes an owner a price for a particular task or scope of work, though at the time of contracting the parties may not know the actual number of the units of work to be completed."
+Consequently, the owner does not have an exact final price until the project is finished.
+This type of contract is normally utilized where the quantity of work cannot be established, such as in civil engineering construction projects where excavation of soil and rock is involved.
 The contractor is paid based on the units that have been put in place and verified by the owner.

-Unit Cost contracts provide more flexibility in discrepancies in field quantities and because of this, it is always used on heavy and highway construction contracts.
+Unit cost contracts provide more flexibility in discrepancies in field quantities and because of this, they are often used on heavy and highway construction contracts.
 Associated General Contractors of America (AGC) states that this type of contract is hardly used for the entire project and is mostly applied to when contracting with subcontractors which identification of different quantities are of matter of importance and they are commonly used for repair and maintenance work.
-For this reason, it is “not particularly useful for most private building projects, except as part of a lump sum or cost-plus contract, applied to select components of work items such as dirt removal or fill, finish hardware, etc.”
+For this reason, it is "not particularly useful for most private building projects, except as part of a lump sum or cost-plus contract, applied to select components of work items such as dirt removal or fill, finish hardware, etc."